opencv/opencv/modules/gpu/doc/object_detection.rst

     :param image: Matrix of type  ``CV_8U``  containing an image where objects should be detected.

-    :param objects: Buffer to store detected objects (rectangles).
+    :param objectsBuf: Buffer to store detected objects (rectangles).
 If it is empty, it is allocated with the default size.
 If not empty, the function searches not more than N objects, where ``N = sizeof(objectsBufer's data)/sizeof(cv::Rect)``.

     :param scaleFactor: Value to specify how much the image size is reduced at each image scale.